Solar power in Portugal

 Solar power is a growing source in the Portuguese energy mix.
-At the end of 2020, solar power installed capacity totalled 1.03 GW and represented 3.6% of total power generation in 2020.
+Solar power contributes 6.72 TWh of generation to the Portuguese grid, accounting for 14.5% of total electric power generation as of 2024 with 5.81 GW of installed capacity.

 Portugal has set a goal of between 8.1 GW and 9.9 GW in installed capacity by 2030.

-Photovoltaic Plants
+Photovoltaic plants

 The Serpa solar power plant is an 11 megawatt plant covered 150 acre and employs 52,000 PV panels.
 The panels are raised 2 meters off the ground thus allowing grazing to continue.
 The plant provides enough energy for 8,000 homes and saves an estimated 30,000 tonnes of carbon dioxide emissions per year.

 On 9 October 2021, the largest solar power plant in Portugal was inaugurated in Alcoutim.
 With an installed capacity of 219 MW, the power plant has 661,500 solar panels and can power the needs of 200,000 homes.
 It occupies an area of 320 hectares and will prevent the emission of 326,000 tons of carbon dioxide every year.
 It surpassed the 62 MW Moura Photovoltaic Power Station.

+Fast-tracking solar PV

+Amid the economic challenges posed by Covid-19, Portugal announced a EUR 9.2 billion stimulus package in March 2020.
+This encompassed various measures, including expediting permits and grid connections for 220 solar photovoltaic (PV) projects.
+The primary goal was to stimulate economic recovery, create jobs in renewables, and enhance the country's solar capacity.
+Additionally, these initiatives aligned with Portugal's commitment to reduce fossil fuel dependence and advance decarbonization.